RAIL Frequent Asked Questions

 There will be a morning session, then lunch, and then an afternoon session.
 What people will do in those sessions will change from day to day and from year to year.
-We believe that a seventeen year old’s day should look different than an thirteen year old’s.
-Broadly, people will start out spending most of their time in interdisciplinary seminars we design and run.
-As students become more proficient, they will spend more time working on projects of their own design.
-Some people will eventually transition to working in internships and co-ops before graduating and moving on to college or career.
+RAIL students will participate in curricular based lessons that are designed to be engaging and participation driven.
+Students will spend a majority of their time in the program working on projects (driven by their particular talents and passions) that reflect their understanding of the lessons.
 Since there will be times throughout the day when students will be working independently they will be able to allocate more time to the subjects that they find most challenging.

 Where will it be?

 We are currently located in Palmer Secondary School, 8160 St. Alban's Road, Richmond, B.C.

 Mathematics, Science, Humanities, PE, ADST, French, and a choice of Art, Band or Drama

 Will you offer AP or dual credit classes?